Considering a Change of Career? We talk to 4 People Who Know

 Get Your Registration Certificate

-Jason Akermanis, now a Real Estate Licensee at Akermanis Property Bluemoon played 248 games for the Brisbane Lions before setting his sights on the real estate industry.
-His words of wisdom include getting certified, as your first point of call.
+Jason Akermanis, now Sales Person in Charge at Blue Moon Ascot, played 248 games for the Brisbane Lions before setting his sights on the real estate industry.
+His words of wisdom when considering a change of career include getting certified, as your first point of call.

 “Go and get your Registration with the REIQ,” says Akermanis.

 “Get a feel for it, it’s a wonderful industry.
 It’s a lot of work but it gives you a lot of purpose.
 If you work hard, you will get the results.”

 Perfect Your Property Personality

 Ben Kingsberry, Harcourts Kingsberry Managing Director, believes that having the right real estate personality is the key to a successful change of career into the industry.
 He challenges prospective career changers to question why they want to enter the industry.

 “When you have that ‘unconditional moment’, or you’ve helped someone into their new home and out of their old one – those are the worthwhile moments.
 The really good agents are thinking about how they’ve helped these people, not about what they’ve just earned in commission,” says Kingsberry.